Skip to main content

 meter_9

-1. Region-based VLP model results may not directly apply to ViT-based VLP models.
+1. Results from region-based VLP models may not directly apply to ViT-based VLP models.

-2. Most region-based VLP models use only pretrained vision encoders without pretrained text encoders, making symmetric architectures like co-attention less suitable in those cases.
+2. Most region-based VLP models use pretrained vision encoders without pretrained text encoders, making symmetric architectures like Co-attention less applicable in those scenarios.

 tip

-2. What if the PrefixLM used in SimVLM was applied to the proposed architectures?
-When combining different text and image backbones, should different parameter settings and optimization techniques be used to ensure optimal performance?
-Additionally, the authors could have tested various multimodal fusion strategies to verify the model's generalization ability and stability.
+2. Potential of PrefixLM: How would PrefixLM, as used in SimVLM, perform when applied to the proposed architecture?
+When combining different text and vision backbones, should specific parameter settings and optimization techniques be tailored to ensure optimal performance for each architecture?
+Additionally, exploring various multimodal fusion strategies could help verify the model's generalization capabilities and stability.